felixmoore/Team5/README.md

 - in your browser, open up http://localhost:3000/ in a couple of different tabs.
 - any movement should be reflected in the other tabs.

-_The chat box does nothing right now but I'm working on it! (some functionality in the chat branch)_